Mozart123/LiverSegmentationProject/README.md

 # LiverSegmentationProject

-- This project is not completed yet.
+- This project is not yet complete.

 In this project, liver parankima and lesions are segmented from CT scan volumes.
 After that, I use various diffusion filters to evaluate their effect on CNN model's performance.
 Main difficulties are, first, lesions occupy less than 5% of the images, creating class imbalance.
 Second, data is larger than my computer's memory.